 Tiffield C of E V A Primary School, High Street South, Tiffield, NN12 8AB

-In the case of oversubscription, after the admission of pupils with a statement of Special Educational Needs, places will be allocated in the following order:
+In the case of oversubscription, after the admission of pupils with an EHC Plan, places will be allocated in the following order:

-- Children of parents/legal guardians resident in the villages of Tiffield and Caldecote (see residence definition below)
+- Children of parents or legal guardians resident in the villages of Tiffield and Caldecote (see residence definition below).

 - Children who have a sibling attending the school at the time of admission (see sibling definition below).

-- Children of parents/legal guardians resident in the following parishes who can demonstrate an allegiance to the Church of England through their attendance at churches: Pattishall, Cold Higham and Gayton.
+- Children of parents or legal guardians resident in the following parishes who can demonstrate an allegiance to the Church of England through their attendance at churches: Pattishall, Cold Higham and Gayton.
 These applications must be accompanied by form SIF/A available from the school.
-The completed SIF/A will then be sent to the minister with form SIF/B to verify church allegiance
+The completed SIF/A will then be sent to the minister with form SIF/B to verify church allegiance.

 - Children whose parents/legal guardians regularly attend a place of worship (at least monthly) and have expressed a preference for their child to attend Tiffield CE(VA) school, because of its religious traditions.
 These applications must be accompanied by form SIF/A available from the school.
 The completed SIF/A will then be sent to the minister with form SIF/B to verify church allegiance.